Skip to main content

 Open your project in Firebase and open the project settings.

-Click on "Cloud Messaging" and locate the Cloud Messaging API (legacy) section.
+Click on "Cloud Messaging" and, if it is not already enabled, activate the Firebase Cloud Messaging API (V1).

 Gleap Firebase Setup